frozeek/xhive/README.md

 mapper.save
 ```

+Note: the page title will be used as the email subject.
+You can also make use of the instance variables
+inside the page title as is treated as a Liquid template string.

 ### Inline stylesheets for your emails

 If you add the inline widget to your cell routes you can use inline stylesheets within your email pages: